-Recently, I’ve found many of my fellow bloggers have been asking me about my go-to travel communities for building a following, networking with other creatives, and gaining engagement.
+Recently, I’ve found many of my fellow bloggers have realised how much Facebook can help them grow their blog.
+They can learn how to make a facebook fan page in order to help their blog grow, push ads on their main demographic and also get more tips and help from fellows bloggers in Facebook groups.
+Because of the Facebook groups, more bloggers have been asking me about my go-to travel communities for building a following, networking with other creatives, and gaining engagement.
 The more I think about it (and discuss it), the more I’ve been noticing that there are several favourite communities that I turn to.

 In my opinion, joining community threads is the best way to exchange comments and engage with other bloggers, which in turn will get you comments and views on your own blog, connect you with other bloggers and influencers, and provide a safe and informative space to ask questions and voice your concerns about the whole writing process.
 This helps in getting word about your blog and its amazing content out there in the world.
 Along with the following list of my 10 favourite blogging groups, I’ve included their current group banners so that you can easily identify them if you decide to search them up via Facebook (but I’ve also added the link to each in the description that I’ve written up on each).